 - (d) The Town has an agreement with Benchmark Assessment Consultants Inc. to provide assessment services.
 Assessment services are required by the municipalities in order to carry out the assessment of property within each municipality, primarily for taxation purposes.
 The contract is from October 7, 2019 to October 31, 2022.
-Under the terms of the agreement the Town is committed to \$190,883 for 2022. - (e) The Town has approved the Cougar Creek Debris Flow Retention Structure capital project for an estimated cost of \$49,000,000.
-The construction for the capital project began in 2020 and \$37,200,000 has been spent as of year end.
+Under the terms of the agreement the Town is committed to \$190,883 for 2022. - (e) Land held by Canmore Community Housing (Palliser Lot 7) suffered flood damage in June, 2013 and its value is currently in question.
+Presently, the land is valued at \$1,768,000.
+Based on the available information, it is reasonably possible that an impairment in value has occurred.
+Management is currently in the process of determining how much, if any, impairment has occurred.
+It is not possible at this time to estimate the dollar value of potential impairment. - (f) The Town approved the Cougar Creek Debris Flow Retention Structure capital project for an estimated cost of \$49,000,000.
+The construction for the capital project began in 2020 where \$37,200,000 has been spent as of year end.
 The capital project is expected to be completed in 2023.

-19. Related party transactions
+18. Related party transactions